Azure/fta-identity/identity-applications/aad-external-identities-decision-tree.md

 ## Introduction

-There are a number of flavors of Azure Active Directory (Azure AD or AAD) that allow you to work with "external identities", i.e. users that are outside of your own organization:
+There are a number of flavors of Azure Active Directory (Azure AD) that allow you to work with "external identities", i.e. users that are outside of your own organization:

 - [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/) (sometimes also referred to as Azure AD B2E - Business to Enterprise)
-  - When writing applications for Azure AD B2E, you can target users from a single organization (single tenant), or users from any organization that already has an Azure AD tenant (called [multi-tenant applications](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant)).
+  - When writing applications for Azure AD, you can target users from a single organization (single tenant), or users from any organization that already has an Azure AD tenant (called [multi-tenant applications](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant)).
 - [Azure AD B2B](https://docs.microsoft.com/en-us/azure/active-directory/b2b/) (Business to Business)
-  - This is mainly targeted at collaboration scenarios using Microsoft applications (e.g. Office 365, Microsoft Teams, PowerBI, ...).
+  - This isn't so much a different directory service, it's an extension on top of Azure AD that allows you to work with external identities, mainly for collaboration scenarios using Microsoft applications (e.g. Office 365, Microsoft Teams, PowerBI, ...).
-  - In B2B scenarios, you invite external users into your own tenant as "guest" users that you can then assign permissions to (for _authorization_) while allowing them to keep using their existing credentials (for _authentication_) inside their own organization.
+  - In Azure AD B2B, you invite external users into your own tenant as "guest" users that you can then assign permissions to (for _authorization_) while still allowing them to keep using their existing credentials (for _authentication_) inside their own organization.
 - [Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/) (Business to Consumer, Customer or even Citizen)
-  - This enables you to customize and control how customers sign up, sign in, and manage their profiles when using your applications.
+  - This is a separate directory service (but still built on top of the global Azure AD infrastructure) which enables you to customize and control how customers sign up, sign in, and manage their profiles when using your applications.

 In order to choose the right Azure AD flavor for your project, there are a number of decision factors that come into play.
 This document provides a decision tree and guidance to help you make the right choice.